 Bryah holds a quality exploration portfolio in three highly prospective locations in Western Australia (Figure 1).
-The projects can be characterised as production potential projects with JORC compliant mineral resource estimates defined, and exploration projects.
+Two projects have production potential with JORC compliant mineral resource estimates defined.
 Bryah have defined JORC resources estimates of manganese in the Bryah Basin and Nickel and Copper in the Gabanintha area south of Meekatharra.

-The current exploration focus is within the Bryah Basin where VMS style mineralisation has been identified.
-This is the focus of ongoing drill campaigns.
+Exploration upside is the core focus with copper targets in the Bryah Basin at the projects; Windalah and Olympus where VMS style mineralisation has been identified.